-Something that many people don’t realize is how deeply social media can impact your mental health.
-You’re absorbing hundreds, sometimes thousands, of likes on a daily basis that can be perceived as a nod in your favor.
-These ‘likes’ release dopamine into your body, creating a temporary feel-good effect.
-As soon as the likes stop, or you don’t get enough on a post, you’re left feeling unsatisfied and constantly wanting more from your social followers.
+Some students are absorbing hundreds, sometimes thousands, of ‘likes’ on a daily basis that can be perceived as a nod in their favor.
+These ‘likes’ release dopamine into the body, creating a temporary feel-good effect.
+As soon as the ‘likes’ stop, or you don’t get enough on a post, you’re left feeling unsatisfied and constantly wanting more from your social followers.

 When you’re comparing yourself to others, who are getting much more attention and love, you start playing the comparison game and get into the mindset that you’re not good enough.

 Children can develop a healthy relationship with social media by spending less time on screens and more time on other offline activities, like a sport or hobby.
 Remind your children that most of what is posted is a filtered version, a highlight reel, if you may, of someone’s life.
 Encourage them to follow people on social media who are as real and vulnerable as possible.
 This might take some vetting, but it will hopefully remind them that who they are is enough.

 SmartSocial.com Founder Josh Ochs shares tips to help prevent excessive social media use